Discover a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages

 To utilize Material Design Icons in Notion:

-• Visit the Material Design Icons website.
+- Visit the Material Design Icons website.

-• Browse and select the desired icon.
+- Browse and select the desired icon.

-• Download the icon (PNG or SVG).
+- Download the icon in PNG or SVG format.

 3. Flaticon

 Flaticon is a well-known platform offering over 3 million free vector icons designed by talented artists.
-Covering a wide range of categories and styles, Flaticon is perfect for finding icons that match your Notion pages’ aesthetic.
+Covering a wide range of categories and styles, Flaticon is perfect for finding icons that match your Notion page’s aesthetic.
 The platform provides icons in formats such as PNG, SVG, EPS, and PSD.
 For Notion, downloading the icon and then inserting it as an image is the most straightforward approach.

 To utilize Flaticon icons in Notion:

-• Visit the Flaticon website.
+- Visit the Flaticon website.

-• Search for your desired icon.
+- Search for your desired icon.

-• Download the icon in your preferred format.
+- Download the icon in your preferred format.

 4. Icons8

 Icons8 offers a diverse collection of icons available in various styles, colors, and sizes.
 The icons span several categories including business, education, and technology.
 You can download icons in PNG or SVG format and add them to your Notion pages as image files.
+Icons8 also provides options to edit color and style before downloading, ensuring that the icons match your design needs.

 To utilize Icons8 icons in Notion:

-• Visit the Icons8 website.
+- Visit the Icons8 website.

-• Browse or search for your desired icon.
+- Browse or search for your desired icon.

 5. Freepik

 Freepik is another excellent resource for free vector icons, illustrations, and other graphical assets.
-It offers a vast collection of icons in different styles—including flat icons and line icons—providing the flexibility to match your design needs.
+It offers a vast collection of icons in different styles—including flat icons and line icons—giving you the flexibility to match your design needs.
 Like the other libraries, it’s best to download the icon and then use Notion’s Image block to include it in your pages.

 To utilize Freepik icons in Notion:

-• Visit the Freepik website.
+- Visit the Freepik website.

-• Search for your desired icon.
+- Search for your desired icon.

-• Download the icon in your preferred format.
+- Download the icon in your preferred format.

 Final Thoughts

 Adding diverse and engaging icons to your Notion pages can significantly enhance their visual appeal and organization.
 With a multitude of free icon libraries available, there’s never been a better time to explore new ways to customize your digital workspace.
-Whether you choose Font Awesome, Material Design Icons, Flaticon, Icons8, or Freepik, make sure to follow the updated workflow: download the icon and use an Image or Embed block to incorporate it into your pages.
-Always adhere to the licensing terms and give credit where required.
+Whether you choose Font Awesome, Material Design Icons, Flaticon, Icons8, or Freepik, be sure to follow the updated workflow: download the icon and use an Image or Embed block to incorporate it into your pages.
+Always adhere to the licensing terms and provide credit where required.
 Enjoy personalizing your Notion experience and happy icon hunting!